Fandstan Electric Group Limited / Wabtec Corporation

 Members of the Fandstan group have completed a broad range of project across the transport industry and worked on ground breaking rail systems.
 Fandstan boasts the Melbourne tram system, the largest in the world, as one of its international customers and its Australian subsidiary continues to be involved in the maintenance and upgrading of this 250km network.

 Other Group members such as Brecknell Willis designed, supplied and installed the third rail and collectors for the London DLR, a 34km railway with 40 stations and more than 100 trains, and Stemmann Technik’s apparatus was installed on the Siemens train, which set the locomotive world speed record of 357km per hour.

 For the year ended 31 December 2012 Fandstan reported sales of circa £140m and operating profits before tax, depreciation and amortisation of circa £13m.
 The parties have exchanged contracts and expect the transaction to be completed in the first quarter of 2014, subject to customary closing conditions and competition authority clearance.

-Philip Barker, Head of Industrials at Cavendish, commented:
+James Ellis, Head of Industrials at Cavendish, commented:

 “The sale of Fandstan has been one of the most complex we have executed with 19 separate legal entities on 4 continents.
 The smooth conclusion of the sale shows the importance of bringing well-capitalised overseas strategic purchasers such as Wabtec to the table through a controlled process.
 This has been the exit route for more than half of the 450 plus businesses Cavendish has been involved in over the past 25 years.”